 April is National Poetry Month and singers are invited to share poems they love during class.
-Following are poems shared during April 2017 classes.
+Following are poems shared in April 2018.
 Would you like to add one of your own?
 E-mail it to email@example.com.

 Singing clears the mind-

 Makes one whole.